CensoredUsername/dynasm-rs/doc/tutorial.md

 #[macro_use]
 extern crate dynasmrt;

-use dynasmrt::DynasmApi;
+use dynasmrt::{DynasmApi, DynasmLabelApi};
 ```
 We then link to the dynasm runtime crate.
 Although they are not used here, it also contains various utility macros which we load here.
-Furthermore, the `DynasmApi` trait is loaded.
-This trait defines the interface used by the `dynasm!` procedural macro to produce assembled code.
+Furthermore, the `DynasmApi` and `DynasmLabelApi` traits are loaded.
+These traits defines the interfaces used by the `dynasm!` procedural macro to produce assembled code.

 ```
 let mut ops = dynasmrt::Assembler::new();
 ```
-Of course, the machine code that will be generated will need to live somewhere. `dynasmrt::Assembler` is a struct that implements the `DynasmApi` trait, provides storage for the generated machine code, handles memory permissions and provides various utilities for dynamically assembling code.
+Of course, the machine code that will be generated will need to live somewhere. `dynasmrt::Assembler` is a struct that implements the `DynasmApi` and `DynasmLabelApi` traits, provides storage for the generated machine code, handles memory permissions and provides various utilities for dynamically assembling code.
 It even allows assembling code in one thread while several other threads execute said code.
-For this example though, we will use it in the most simple usecase, just assembling everything in advance and then executing it.
+For this example though, we will use it in the most simple use case, just assembling everything in advance and then executing it.

 ```
 dynasm!(ops